MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/synapse-spark-readme.md

 ms.service: synapseanalytics
 ---

-## Azure Synapse Spark client library for JavaScript - Version 1.0.0-beta.4
+## Azure Synapse Spark client library for JavaScript - version 1.0.0-beta.4

 This package contains an isomorphic SDK for Spark.